Tipping on Amtrak Trains

 Amtrak Viewliner dining car seating.

-For example, at bars and restaurants, you can tip at the end of the transaction if you pay with a card or cash.
+For example, at bars and restaurants, you can tip at the end of the transaction when you pay with a card or cash.

-On occasion, if I have the same dinner attendant for the day, I have tipped at that day’s last meal.
+On occasion, if I have the same dinner attendant for the day, I tip at that day’s last meal.
 But that all depends on how much cash I have.
 Often, the standard food service rates of 15% – 25% are typical.
-Below are the prices charged to coach passengers, so you can use those as a base or what you feel is appropriate.
+Below are the prices charged to coach passengers so that you can use those as a base or whatever you feel is appropriate.

 Sleeper reservations include meals, but there are meal prices for each meal for coach passengers.